-Want to start a food blog and don’t know where to start?
+Want to start a food blog but don’t know where to start?
 I know how frustrating it can be to deal with technical stuff when you really just want to share that killer recipe.
-Whether you want to start a cooking blog, or you want to become a more successful food blogger, I hope the tips I’m sharing here will ease your technical troubles.
+Whether you want to start a cooking blog, or you want to become a more successful food blogger, I hope these tips will ease your technical troubles.

 Ready to start a beautiful food blog?
-You have three options:
+You have two options:

 Start your own food blog: the basic steps